 The bit cannot be configured by software.

 The CFGNMFI signal defines the reset value.

 Determines how the E bit in the CPSR is set on an exception:

 0 = CPSR E bit is set to 0 on an exception.

 1 = CPSR E bit is set to 1 on an exception.

 This value also indicates the endianness of the translation table data for translation table look-ups.

 |||RR||Secure modify only|

-Replacement strategy for the instruction cache, the BTAC, and the instruction and data micro TLBs.
+Replacement strategy for caches, BTAC, and micro TLBs.
 This bit is read/write in Secure state and read-only in Non-secure state:

 0 = Random replacement.
 This is the reset value.